-Presiding Officer.
+4.1 Presiding Officer.
 The Mayor, if present, shall preside at all meetings of the City Council and enforce these rules and procedures during a meeting.
-The presiding officer shall make decisions on questions of procedure, subject to review by the City Council as a whole.
-Following a decision of the presiding officer on a question of procedure, any two Councilmembers may appeal the decision to the City Council by the making a seconding of an appeal.
+The presiding officer shall make decisions on questions of procedure.
+Councilmember objections to the ruling are points of order to be considered pursuant to Section 4.2.5.
 In the absence of the Mayor, the Mayor Pro-Tern shall preside.
 In the absence of the Mayor and Mayor Pro-Tem, the presiding officer shall be the next available City Councilmember beginning with place one and progressing up in consecutive order until a replacement is seated.